luciotato/create-contract-cli/README.md

 * --target ts => Create a .ts cli

- It will be nice if the tool can generate a .ts based cli to allow expansion form a type-checked base
+ It will be nice if the tool can generate a .ts based cli to allow building from a type-checked base

 * Parse AssemblyScript contracts